leifmarkthaler/gleitzeit/old/gleitzeit_v4/README.md

 ## Batch Processing

-Gleitzeit v0.0.4 includes powerful batch processing capabilities for handling multiple files efficiently.
+Process multiple files in parallel with a single command or API call.

 ### Basic Batch Usage